survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 {pagebreak}

-You can get started like this:
+You can get started with a skeleton as below:

 **eslint-plugin-custom/index.js**